e-/Multiclass-Density-Maps/data/README.md

 # Datasets for Multiclass Density Maps

-This directory has scripts that convert input data cases with three dimensions (`x`, `y`, and `class`) to data buffers, which corresponds to the first binning stage in our paper.
+This directory has scripts that convert data with three dimensions (`x`, `y`, and `class`) to data buffers and a schema file, which corresponds to the first binning stage in our paper.
 A dataset with `N` classes should be converted to `N + 1` files which are:

-- `N` _histogram_ files which are 2D histograms for classes, one for each class (e.g., _census.snappy_cat_a.json_) and
+- `N` _data buffers_ which are 2D histograms for classes, one for each class (e.g., _census.snappy_cat_a.json_) and
-- 1 _schema_ file that has the paths of the `N` histogram files (e.g., _census.snappy_data.json_).
-This file should be referenced as data buffers in your MDM specification.
+- 1 _schema_ file that has the paths to the `N` data buffers (e.g., _census.snappy_data.json_).
+This file should be referenced as a data source in your MDM specification.

 Here is the list of the example datasets: